Part 4: Resources

 Card Tips

 1. Keep on the lookout for "Semi-Premium" cards to complete Card Collections.
 These will appear in the Item Shop in Dispatch Missions for Crystals.
-You can view a list of semi-premium cards on thanosvibs.money/lookups/cards.
+You can view a list of semi-premium cards on the website link mentioned at the start of this section.

 2. When rolling Premium Cards, just keep in mind that Attack rolls of any kind are preferable.
 If a Premium has 2 possible Attack rolls on two different slots, you should probably roll for both of them.

-3. If you have the Crafting Cubes, it doesn't hurt to Craft a card before you reroll its regular stats.
-The two systems are completely independent of one another.
+3. It is generally recommended Craft a good Premium card before you reroll its regular stats.
+The two systems are mostly independent of one another, and you will likely get more immediate benefit from Crafting rateher than rerolling.

 Daily Tasks